Challenge

 • Develop evaluation questions, logic models, and other evaluation measures and tools that help CDPH advance their learning around evaluation practices across a diverse cohort

-• Convene and coordinate evaluation roundtables that facilitate peer sharing and learning around common challenges and best practices in substance use treatment and prevention
+• Convene and coordinate evaluation roundtables that facilitate peer sharing and learning around common challenges and best practices in substance use treatment and prevention in Chicago

-• Build agency’s capacity to advance their own data collection and evaluation practices to support their unique goals
+• Build agency’s organizational capacity to advance their own data collection and evaluation practices to support their unique goals

 Impact